kineviz-3D-human-pose-tracking/3d-ai-powered-pose-tracking/README.md

 ## Description

 Whether it's for games, motion analysis in health and fitness, virtual reality development, or medical examinations, many applications require that people and their movements be captured digitally in 3D in real-time.
 Until now, this was possible only with expensive systems using multiple cameras and/or by having people wear special suits and tracking points or tracking devices.
-With the AI power of MoveNet and combining multi-device data streams through Socket.io, this project offers the possibility of turn smartphones and webcams into a multi-view body tracking system without using any trackers.
+With the AI power and combining multi-device data streams through Socket.io, this project offers the possibility of turn smartphones and webcams into a multi-view body tracking system without using any trackers.
 We present an affordable solution to detect 3D poses by just using two webcams.
 The latest development in using deep learning for pose estimation has impressive stability, speed, and tolerance to occlusion.
-This project uses Pose Detection API ([PoseNet](https://github.com/tensorflow/tfjs-models/tree/master/posenet)/ [MoveNet](https://github.com/tensorflow/tfjs-models/tree/master/pose-detection/src/movenet)) supports multiple models for running real-time pose estimation by simply estimating where key body joints are.
+This project uses Pose Detection API ([PoseNet](https://github.com/tensorflow/tfjs-models/tree/master/posenet)/ [MoveNet](https://github.com/tensorflow/tfjs-models/tree/master/pose-detection/src/movenet)) that supports multiple models for running real-time pose estimation by simply estimating where key body joints are.
 By positioning two webcams, pointed at orthogonal directions, we can combine the two 2D poses into a single 3D pose stream.
 Traditional 3D motion capture systems require a sophisticated setup and are very costly, hence the multi-webcam system makes 3D pose capture accessible by many more people.

 [![AI Powered 3D Human Pose Tracking and Analysis](https://user-images.githubusercontent.com/60201466/128764309-bbcc80df-d393-4192-9d3a-c90e4de8cfec.png)](https://www.youtube.com/watch?v=qVdNwlup_ZQ)